 This is a pretty cool thing to hear about.
-By Marc Reisch, from the pages of this week's C&EN:
+By Marc Reisch, from the pages of

 The Angel Resource Institute, a nonprofit information clearinghouse for early-stage investing, lists 329 angel investor groups in North America.
 But only one, the Chemical Angel Network, specializes in providing seed capital for chemistry-related start-up companies.